 The people behind these simple startups are just normal people on their usual daily routine of handling a 9-5 job.
 They wish to start something new, something that can turn out to be an asset for them over time.
-And they’re ready to invest for it.
-They’re willing to pay money out of their personal earnings in order to pay interns.
+And they’re ready to invest in it.
+They’re willing to pay money out of their personal earnings to pay interns.

 One of my friends managed to get another legit internship from Internshala.
 It wasn’t, however, work-from-home like mine.
 It was part-time.
 These are nice to take up too, as you will sometimes have to just work on weekends of the week (both Saturday and Sunday).
 It gives the work a better workspace experience than work-from-home.
 Apart from that, part-time jobs also comparatively pay higher than work-from-home jobs.